 Hello.
 My name’s Erika Lucas and I’m a writer who specialises in helping companies spread the word about the good work they are doing for their clients.

 Do not adjust your set.
-You are reading the Cezanne OnDemand blog.
-This is just me practising the ‘introduce yourself with impact’ techniques I learnt at an event on networking last night.
+You are reading the Cezanne HR blog.
+This is just me practising the ‘introduce yourself with impact’ techniques I learnt at an event on career networking last night.

 Much of the discussion about what HR needs to look like in 2012 centres around the need for practitioners to develop a more active external focus.
 There’s a widely held view that networking needs to become a key skill for HR.
 It’s a technique that will help them seek out and share best practice, benchmark their activity and add a fresh edge to their work.